NEA Festival Fund

 Applications may undergo additional review if they include:

-The NEA Festival Fund Grant may not fund more than 25% of the annual operating budget of the applicant organization.
+The Festival Fund program may not fund more than 25% of the annual operating budget of the applicant organization.

 Eligible Expenses